Doula & Childbirth Services in Vancouver, BC

 Birth Takes A Village was created as a symbol for what I desire for the world: a strong sense of community, support, and respect.
-Traditionally, women and mothers had a community of women surrounding and supporting them during pregnancy, birth and in the early newborn period.
+Traditionally, families had a community of support around them during pregnancy, birth and in the early newborn period.
 Our culture has largely moved away from that community-based system, and I want to be a part of recreating it; symbolic of how, ultimately, I wish for a strong sense of community and support everywhere, for everyone.

 Changing the CULTURE of birth also takes a village.
 I believe our current birth culture needs to be shifted to one that is much more gentle, informed and respectful of women and their bodies.
 As an active leader and participant in Vancouver’s birth community, I strive to create continual and positive change as I work towards promoting a gentle and informed birth culture.